oemof/oemof-thermal/docs/absorption_chillers.rst

 points of operation are given.
 You find detailed information in the referenced papers.

-This package comes with characteristic parameters for five absorption chillers published by Puig-Arnavat et al. [2]:
+This package comes with characteristic parameters for five absorption chillers.
-'Rotartica', 'Safarik', 'Broad_01', 'Broad_02', 'Kuehn'.
+Four published by Puig-Arnavat et al. [2]: 'Rotartica', 'Safarik', 'Broad_01' and 'Broad_02' and one published by Kühn and Ziegler [1]: 'Kuehn'.
 If you like to contribute parameters for other machines, please feel free to contact us or to contribute directly via github.